-A body lies in the frozen wastes on Svalbard, and slowly becomes part of the landscape, as it is blanketed in snow.
-It will lie preserved here until spring, when it will then thaw, decay, and feed the animals and the plants until snow falls again.
+A body lies in the frozen wastes on Svalbard, slowly becoming part of the landscape.
+It will lie here preserved until spring, when it will then thaw, decay, and feed the animals.

 Raging Bear is a brave step from an author with a lot of talent.
 It is well composed, linguistically good.

 The author brings her characters to life and makes their thoughts and feelings visible, while we are constantly left with the feeling that she is also hiding something from us.

 The author is a good narrator….The story between the two women and the man unfolds dramatically, and the tension only continues to rise all the way to the book’s final page.